top of page

 C) Overexposure through media and other stimuli

-For my pieces to to test the theory, I want to firstly engage people with the subject.
-From observations in galleries, I noticed people often read the names and details as/before they truly look at a piece, potentially using the context to inform their perspective of the artwork
+For my work to to test the theory, I want to firstly engage people with the subject.
+From observations in galleries, I noticed people often read the names and details as/before they truly look at a piece, potentially using the context to inform their perspective of the artwork.

 Owners of pieces therefore hold a power, in choosing as/when/if to share the subject's identity with others.